 -

 Estimate Your Answers: Before performing a multiplication calculation, estimate the answer.
 This will help you check the reasonableness of your final answer and catch any major errors.
 To estimate, round the numbers to the nearest ten or hundred and then multiply.
-For example, if you want to multiply 321 by 12, round 321 to 300 and 12 to 10.
+Take this: if you want to multiply 321 by 12, round 321 to 300 and 12 to 10.
 The estimated answer is 300 x 10 = 3000.

 -